Man who participated in Fresno Grizzlies’ taco eating contest rushed to hospital

 “Out of respect to that fan, we are unable to comment further until more information becomes available,” the Grizzlies said in a news release.

-Fans at the game said a man collapsed to the ground in the middle of the taco eating contest, and someone tried to resuscitate him before the ambulance eventually showed.
+Fans at the game said a man collapsed to the ground in the middle of the taco eating contest.
+Emergency medical technicians then attempted the Heimlich maneuver and CPR before paramedics arrived in an ambulance and tried to resuscitate him, fans added.

 It wasn’t immediately clear why the man collapsed.